AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 1. Sonoma requires specific version of AirportItlwm.
 Also, version 14.4 and above require yet another version.

 2. Installing Sonoma above 14.4 requires setting Misc/Security/SecureBootModel to 'Disabled'.
-This is required *only* at installation time, and should be set to `Default` afterwards.
+This is required *only* at installation time, and should be set to `Default` or to SMBios-specific value (j223 for MacBookPro16,3) afterwards.

 ## 🚧 Remaining work